4teamwork/ftw.linkchecker/README.rst

 Important note
 **************

-It's important that this package isn't started by cronjob in non-productive deployments.
+It's important that this package isn't started by cronjob in non-production deployments.
 This is because the command is started by a zope ctl command.